domsinclair/PinegrowBits/basicwordpress.md

 Save the page and export the theme.
 Open up your local site and navigate to the Blog Archive.

 The fake posts that were created by faker press should appear.

+## Conclusion

+That just about wraps things up for the basic theme that we have been creating.

+As it is it's not particularly pretty and it's without doubt very basic but it does work.
+You could zip up the contents of the theme as it is in your local sites themes folder and then import that theme into a word press site on the web.
+For now this seems to ba a good place to stop.